-Reasons for and Benefits of the Procedure
+Reasons for and Benefits of the Procedures

-Why do I need to have a flexible sigmoidoscopy?
+Why do I need to have these investigations?

-You have been advised to undergo this investigation of the left side of your large bowel (colon) to help find the cause for your symptoms, thereby facilitating treatment, and if necessary to decide on further investigations.
+You have been advised to undergo these investigations to help find the cause for your symptoms, thereby facilitating treatment, and if necessary to decide on further investigations.

-There are many reasons for this investigation including:
+There are many reasons for these investigations including: